-If you're dealing with parrot feather plucking, don't overlook the role of hormones.
-All adult birds experience parrot hormonal season and that's to be expected.
-It is a stressful time for the bird.
-But, a lot of people are unaware that they are actually inducing a chronic hormonal state in their bird that wreaks havoc on its physical and mental health.
+Most people are unaware that they are accidentally inducing an unnatural, chronic hormonal state in their bird that wreaks havoc on its physical and mental health.
 The problem of chronic hormones in parrots contributes greatly to feather plucking parrots.

-In the wild, birds only mate for a short period of time each year, only when a precise set of physical and environmental conditions simultaneously come together to bring about the hormonal surges that a parrot needs to mate and rear young.
-After the seasonal period ends, parrot hormones resume the dormant phase.
+In the wild, most birds only mate for a short period of time each year.
+It’s only when a precise set of physical and environmental conditions simultaneously come together that bird hormones come into play.
+After the seasonal period ends, bird hormones resume a dormant phase.

 Remember earlier when I mentioned that wild parrots only mate seasonally?
 Constant hormonal states not only damage important body structures but they can also mentally affect your pet, causing significant stress.
 This constant mental stress is known to induce parrot plucking.